Before you visit…

 I need to shoot some quick exteriors—or a live shot or stand-up—at MedStar Washington Hospital Center in connection with a story that I am doing.
 I don't need to interview anyone or go inside of the hospital.
 Do I still need to get clearance?

-Yes, a courtesy call to our media relations office would be appreciated.
-However, this work is limited to a designated area near the hospital’s main entrance.
+Yes, please call our media relations office before you arrive on our campus.
+This work is limited in a designated area near the hospital’s main entrance.
 The area provides a nice backdrop for stand-ups and live shots right in front of the marquee sign — MedStar Washington Hospital Center — which is directly across from the Washington Cancer Institute entrance.
 We’d also request that journalists do their level best not to identify patients or visitors leaving and arriving at the main entrance (limit close-ups, faces, when possible).
 Our patients and their family members deserve their privacy.